-- Our MBA has received a five star rating by Australia’s most influential rating body, the GMAA, for eleven years in a row.
+- Our MBA has received a five star rating by Australia’s most influential rating body, the GMAA, for twelve years in a row.

 - We were classed as above world standard in all fields of research in the Australian government’s ERA assessment.

 - We are the only school in Australia that offers tourism programs with UNWTO accreditation.